Artist’s Value: Compensating Creators of Art

 The Fight for Artists’ Rights

-The topic of compensation for artists’ work has been debated ad nausem for the last two decades thanks to rampant internet piracy.
+The topic of compensation for artists’ work has been debated ad nauseam for the last two decades thanks to rampant internet piracy.
 However, I want to take a look at something beyond the issue of pirated audio and video files of music, television, and movies.
 We’ve seen industry giants fight distribution networks of pirated media and the fallout from those battles.
 What we rarely see is the impact on artists themselves.
 We are in a new and exciting age, where an artist is no longer limited by their geography.
-Thanks to platforms such as YouTube and Patreon, anyone with access to a computer or smartphone has the opportunity to monetize their creativity.
+Thanks to platforms such as YouTube and Patreon, anyone with access to a computer or smart phone can potentially monetize their creativity.
 However, even these venues are ripe for taking advantage of artists.
 The real question that this brings forth is what is an artist’s value?

 Subjectivity in Determining an Artist’s Value

 An artist’s value is a subjective.
 It also changes over time.
 Change can come due to change in audience tastes or due to the artist’s relevance in the culture of the time.
 Regardless of the reasons for the shift in the perceived value of any work, the value will always shift like the sands of the desert.